KRShea/KRShea.github.io/_posts/2024-02-07-Costco-pq-tricks.md

 Again though, the data is not in the same format as the USA store data.
 The USA data has one row per store with each's identifying characteristics.
 Since we know for example that 2 stores were built in Canada in 2005, in order to match the USA data in shape there should be two rows in 2005 for Canada (and three in 2006, seven in 2007 etc).
 This can be fixed with a similar technique to creating the group index.
-By using the List.Repeat function, we can nested list for each Country/Year row which contains n number of blank rows.
+By using the List.Repeat function, we can create a nested list for each Country/Year row which contains n number of blank rows.
 Interestingly in SQL I would do this with a recursive CTE and find the Power Query to be more intuitive, which is rare.

 ![test](/assets/post_files/costco_power_query/pq_list_repeat.png)